mongodb-partners/S3toAtlas/README.md

 		--BUCKET_NAME <name of the bucket you placed the airports.json file into e.g. my-bucket>
 		--COLLECTION_NAME <choose a name you would like for your collection in your MongoDB cluster e.g. s3collection>
 		--DATABASE_NAME <choose a name you would like for your database in your MongoDB cluster e.g. s3db>
+		--REGION_NAME <the region you have used for your secret e.g. eu-west-1>
+		--SECRET_NAME <the name you set for your secret e.g. partner-gluejob-secrets-s3atlas>

 		--INPUT_FILENAME <the name of the source data file you placed in S3 e.g. airports.json>
   		--PREFIX <choose a name you would like for your prefix e.g. toatlas>

-		--REGION_NAME <the region you have used for your secret e.g. eu-west-1>
-		--SECRET_NAME <the name you set for your secret e.g. partner-gluejob-secrets-s3atlas>
+  		--OUTPUT_PREFIX <folder name in S3 bucket>
+    		--OUTPUT_FILENAME <file name to be written to S3 bucket>

 Save the job and click "Run" on the top right.